cselab/aphros/doc/log/log.md

 check the influence of the `part_np` and `part_ns` in curvature estimator

 **What**:
-Free-flow coalescence of bubbles based on `sim04_univel`
+Free-field coalescence of bubbles based on `sim04_univel`

 **Result**